Graduate Programs in Geosciences

 New Ph.D. students in these programs are typically supported with a full tuition waiver and a competitive annual salary.
 Other graduate student fellowship opportunities offered by Stony Brook University are another means of support.
 In addition, qualified students might also wish to submit proposals to the NSF (National Science Foundation) for pre-doctoral support.
 Students who maintain good academic progress in course work and research almost always enjoy continued support (at the same or higher levels as described above) until they have obtained their degree.

 The department also offers a non-thesis M.S. program in hydrogeology focused primarily on training professionals in environmentally related fields.
 In addition there is an M.A.T. in Earth Science, which leads to provisional certification for teaching Earth Science in secondary schools of New York State, and an M.S. in Geosciences with a concentration in Earth and Space Sciences.
-These programs generally do not provided tuition waivers or salary support.
+These programs generally do not provide tuition waivers or salary support.